jonassiewertsen/statamic-butik/documentation/extending/payment-gateway.md

             $payment->method
         );

-        // What to after the payment has been handled?
+        // What to do after the payment has been handled?
     }

     /**